-2.9.1 The Council reserves the right to withdraw any award made under this scheme where fraud or error has occurred

-2.9.2 The Council reserves the right to withdraw any award where the applicant has failed to provide, or, has knowingly provided false or misleading information.
+- 2.9.1 The Council reserves the right to withdraw any reduction made under this scheme where fraud or error has occurred. - 2.9.2 The Council reserves the right to withdraw any reduction where the applicant has failed to provide or has knowingly provided false or misleading information.